Anise seeds l Anise Ground

 The name of Anise was derived from The Greek “Anison” or “Anneson”, and the Latin “anisum.”.
 Then all European languages called it Anise.
 But The Medieval name “Pimpinella” is derived from the Latin name “dipinella,” meaning twice-pinnate or bi-pinnate in allusion to the form of the leaves.

-Anise is considered an herbaceous plant that growing deep to more than 90 cm. its leaves exists at the plant base, and its length is 1-5 cm and shallowly lobed.
+Anise is considered an herbaceous plant that grows deep to more than 90 cm. its leaves exists at the plant base, and its length is 1-5 cm and shallowly lobed.

 The shanked leaves are feathery pinnate, divided into numerous leaves.
 While the flowers are white and its length is 3cm produced in a dense hole.
 The fruit is a dry rectangular schizocarp, 3-6 mm long, usually called Aniseed.